 with

 Here, the total dust yield per unit star formation rate is $Y_\text{d}=0.004$ for our assumed \citet{Chabrier2003} IMF, following \citet{Gall2018} and \citet{Langeroodi2024}.
-The prefactor $(\Mdust/\Mg)$ in equation \ref{eq:dust_wind} assumes that dust mass loss via winds is proportional to the gas mass loss via winds. $\dot{M}_\text{d,dest}$ determines the rate at which dust is destroyed by supernovae shocks.
-The conventional assumption is,
+The prefactor $(\Mdust/\Mg)$ in equation \ref{eq:dust_wind} assumes that dust mass loss via winds is proportional to the gas mass loss via winds - we assume an instantaneous perfect mixing of dust with the ambient gas reservoir - and $\dot{M}_\text{d,dest}$ determines the rate at which dust is destroyed by supernovae shocks.

-where $\tau_\text{dest}$ is the dust destruction timescale. $\tau_\text{dest}$ depends inversely on the rate of supernovae ($R_\text{SN}$) and the amount of dust in the local ISM that these supernovae can interact with.
-We estimate $R_\text{SN}$ as